Understand content types with XMTP

 In addition, message payloads are transported as a set of bytes.
 This means that payloads can carry any content type that a client supports, such as plain text, JSON, or even non-text binary or media content.

-At a high level, there are three categories of content types with XMTP:
+At a high level, there are these categories of content types with XMTP:

 - Standard